 Jody Hart

-lillyThis year in Anandwan I returned with happiness to the old people's home to hold hands (and feet) with the people there.
+the people there.
 These sweet souls are the last surviving members of the early years of the community.
 They lived through a time before a cure and, as such, the secondary effects of leprosy are starkly evident in their aged bodies.
-From lost fingers and toes, through flattened palms and amputated limbs, to opaque scratches on blink-less eyes.

-I go to cut nails.
-With simple tools I manage each year to campaign against deformed growths on twisted digits and fungal modifications to the common nail.
+and fungal modifications to the common nail.
 I go to cut nails, but really I come to hold hands.
 I'm happy that holding hands is an inevitable side-effect of cutting another's nail.
-Touch is so healing to the giver and receiver, we can feel it, and any doubt is lost when we see it in each other's eyes.
+Touch is so healing to the giver and receiver, we

-These people have had a double misfortune; firstly of catching leprosy, and, the worser one, of being cast out from their family and friends.
-They have also had the double good fortune of having a disease with 100% curability, and the possibility of building a new life in a loving community.
-When the SanghaSeva group arrives more activity is present in the old people's home than at any other time in the year. willMassage is a common morning sight, hair is being oiled and plaited, in special cases clothes and bodies are given an extra clean.
-A loving community is given a love boost.
-The easily forgotten are given extra attention.
-I am honoured to be a part of the medication.
+had the double good fortune of having a disease with 100% curability, and the possibility of building a new life in a loving community.
+When the SanghaSeva group arrives more activity is present in the old people's home than at any

 When a person comes to India and begins to learn a few words of the local dialect they come across a surprising absence.
 There is no word for please, and the variations of thank you are used so rarely as to be redundant.
 But this is through no lack of politeness or appreciation, an english please can be conjugated into the verb.
 Whereas thank you is deemed joyously unnecessary.
 If you offer a shukria or a dhanyebad you will be met with a blankness or mystified shake of the head.
 This illustrates a strong cultural difference; service is offered freely and as much for oneself as for the recipient.
 So why would you thank me for doing for us, should I then thank you for receiving for us, and also thank you for thanking me for doing for me?
 Where would this end?
-The dudegratitude though unexpressed in words is implied in the attitude to action.
+The gratitude though unexpressed in words is implied in the attitude to action.

 So I was surprised this year to hear dhanyebad come from the lips of a freshly manicured man.
 Has it come to this?
 These feet I meet can no longer expect the touch they deserve.
 I recognise sometimes a resistance in my muscles to approach a deformity, yet I have seen no resistance in my heart.
 I love to be there to be able to help.
 I love to sit side-by-side holding hands in a garland of nail clippings.